-- What is one way you will try to be patient in your life? - How have you been fulfilling your commitment from last week to try to practice patience even when it's difficult?
+- What is one way you will try to be patient with people in your life? - How have you been fulfilling your commitment from last week to try to practice patience in all things even when it's difficult?

 Lord, help us to turn to You for help.
 Lord, help us to be patient.
 Christ assured us that only the ones who are patient will inherit the Kingdom of God.
 Help us to remember, "He who endures to the end will be saved."
 Amen.